 tissue.
 J Clin Microbiol.
 43(4):1505-14

-The Pace lab is located in the department of Molecular, Cellular, and Developmental Biology (MCDB) building on the CU main campus.
-Click here for a map .
-CU-Boulder is home to 4 Nobel Laureates, 7 MacArthur Fellows (including Dr. Pace!), 33 members of the National Academies, and 28,600 students.
+The Pace lab is located in the department of Molecular, Cellular, and Developmental Biology (MCDB) in the Gold Biosciences Building on the CU flagship campus in Boulder, CO.
+CU-Boulder is home to 11 Nobel Laureates, 9 MacArthur Fellows (including Dr. Pace!), 33 members of the National Academies, and nearly 30,000 students.

 Our lab is located in the foothills of the Rocky Mountains, in Boulder, Colorado.
 Boulder is a great city for academics with the University of Colorado, NCAR, NOAA, NIST, and a strong biotechnology industry.
 It is also a great place to live because of the fabulous weather, outdoor activities galore, a lively music scene and nightlife, and good dining.